giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 */
 ```

-But surprisingly enough, there is no equivalent in JSDoc to
+But there is no equivalent in JSDoc to

 ```ts
 interface Point {